 We are excited to announce the general release of our enhanced content moderation product suite, featuring significantly improved NSFW and violence detections.
 Our NSFW model now achieves 97% accuracy and our violence model achieves 95% accuracy, considerably better than typical outsourced moderators (~80%), and even better than an individual Hive annotator (~93%).

-Deep learning models are only as good as the data they are trained on, and Hive operates the world’s largest distributed workforce of humans labeling data – now nearly 2 million contributors globally (see our earlier post).
+Deep learning models are only as good as the data they are trained on, and Hive operates the world’s largest distributed workforce of humans labeling data – now nearly 2 million contributors globally (our data labeling platform is described in further detail in an earlier article).

 In our new release, we have more than tripled the training data, built off of a diverse set of user-generated content sourced from the largest content platforms in the world.
 Our NSFW model is now trained on more than 80 million human annotations and our violence model trained on more than 40 million human annotations.